+A detailed overview of the value of recreational fishing in the snapper grouper fishery is contained in Section 3.8.2.4 of Amendment 17B (SAFMC 1020b), which is incorporated by reference.
 Participation, effort, and harvest are indicators of the value of saltwater recreational fishing.
 However, a more specific indicator of value is the satisfaction that anglers experience over and above their costs of fishing.
 The monetary value of this satisfaction is referred to as consumer surplus.
 The value or benefit derived from the recreational experience is dependent on several quality determinants, which include fish size, catch success rate, and the number of fish kept.
 These variables help determine the value of a fishing trip and influence total demand for recreational fishing trips.

-Estimates of the economic value of a day of saltwater recreational fishing in the South Atlantic indicate that the mean value of access per marine recreational fishing trip is \$109.31 for the South Atlantic (Haab et al. 2001).
+Estimates of the economic value of a day of saltwater recreational fishing trip is \$109.31 for the South Atlantic (Haab et al. 2001).
 While this estimate is not specific to snapper grouper fishing trips, it may shed light on the magnitude of an angler's willingness to pay for this type of recreational experience.